Automated HDR real estate photography processing multiple images with AI-powered editing

 Stage 7 — QC routing

-Score every output on a quality proxy (entropy, window-blowout ratio, ghost residuals, color-cast).
-Route the bottom 5–15% into a human review queue; auto-release the rest.
+Score every output on a quality proxy (entropy, window-blowout ratio, ghost residuals, color cast).
+Route the bottom 8–15% into a human review queue and auto-release the rest.
 This is where margin lives: the better the model, the less human QC you pay for.

 Stage 8 — Delivery

-Reach for learned tone mapping when: your output needs to look consistent across 50+ photographers and 500+ listings/month.
+Reach for learned tone mapping when: your output must look consistent across 50+ photographers and 500+ listings/month.
 Keep classical Reinhard/Mantiuk when you have a single photographer and want deterministic, replayable results.

 Tone mapping: the one decision that shapes your brand

-Tone mapping is where an automated HDR real estate photography pipeline either converges toward natural or skids into the 2010s “HDR look” that still haunts Zillow archives.
-Every operator is a different philosophy on what a camera should have done.
+Tone mapping is where AI real estate photo editing either converges toward natural or skids into the 2010s “HDR look” that still haunts Zillow archives.
+Each operator is a different philosophy on what the camera should have done.

-Reinhard (Global + Local).
+Reinhard (global + local).
 Formula-based logarithmic compression with optional dodge-and-burn.
 Fast, stable, conservative.
-The gold-standard fallback when nothing else looks right.
+The reliable fallback when nothing else looks right.

 Mantiuk ’08.
 Gradient-domain operator that preserves local contrast without halos.
-Considered the best all-rounder for interiors in recent blind tests.
+The best all-rounder for interiors in recent blind tests.
 Start here for 90% of real estate scenes.

 Drago.
 Logarithmic operator with adaptive compression.
-Produces punchier results than Reinhard; occasionally loses shadow detail on dark wood interiors.
+Punchier than Reinhard; occasionally loses shadow detail on dark wood interiors.

 Fattal.
 Gradient-attenuation method.
-Beautiful on landscapes; too theatrical for listing photos.
+Beautiful on outdoor scenery, too theatrical for listing photos.
 Use only for exterior twilight shots.

 Durand.
-Bilateral-filter based operator.
+Bilateral-filter operator.
 Preserves edges well but can posterize smooth gradients.
-Legacy choice; modern pipelines replace it with a learned bilateral network.
+A legacy choice; modern pipelines replace it with a learned bilateral network.

 Learned (U-Net / Swin).
 Train a small image-to-image network on 20,000 professionally edited before/after pairs.
-Outperforms classical operators on consistency and window pulls; costs 3–10× more GPU per image.
-Netflix, Adobe, and the best real-estate SaaS platforms all run learned tone mappers in production.
+Beats classical operators on consistency and window pulls; costs 3–10× more GPU per image.
+Adobe and the strongest real-estate SaaS platforms all run learned tone mappers in production.

 Stuck choosing between classical and learned tone mapping?